prisma/prisma1/content/04-Reference/03-API/03-Mutations.md

 }
 ```

-> Note: This mutation will *replace* the existing list of posts assigned to the author.
-If instead you want to *append* more posts to the list, you can [modify the edge](!alias-ofee7eseiy) directly instead.
+> Note: This mutation will *replace* the existing list of `Post` nodes assigned to the `Author` node.
+If instead you want to *append* more posts to the list, you can [modify the edge](#modifying-edges-for-one-to-many-relations) directly.

-## Custom Mutations
+## Custom mutations

-Custom mutations can be added to your GraphQL API using [Schema Extensions](!alias-xohbu7uf2e).
+Custom mutations can be added to your GraphQL API using [Resolver](!alias-xohbu7uf2e) functions.

 You can define the **name, input arguments and payload of the mutation** and **resolve it with a Graphcool Function**.

 ### Example

-> Return a random number in a specified range
+#### Return a random number in a specified range

 Schema Extension SDL document: